clemensheithecker/clickbait-headline-classification/README.md

 where *n* is the number of top most frequent words (e.g. top 10 most frequent words).

-And when testing the *second model* the accuracy was about
+The average accuracy scores of the *second model* were as follows:

 | model         | accuracy | time (s) |
 |---------------|----------|----------|